 University of Ghana: Man Cries Out As Relative Is Placed on Fee-Paying Programme, Shares Details

-- A young man has reacted after voicing his unhappiness with the University of Ghana over an issue concerning the admissions list for successful applicants that was announced
+- A young man has slammed the University of Ghana over the admissions list for successful applicants that was announced

-- Taking to social media, he lamented that his relative had good grades in the 2023 WASSCE but was still denied admission
+- Taking to social media, he lamented that his relative had good grades in the 2023 WASSCE but had still been denied admission

-- Many people also shared their grievances and concerns regarding the admission list released by the university
+- Many social media users also shared their grievances and concerns regarding the recent admission list released by the university

-Taking to social media, the man, known on X as @papaniimensah, expressed frustration over the university’s decision to offer his nephew BSc Business Administration (fee-paying option)
+Taking to social media, @papaniimensah expressed frustration over a decision to offer his nephew BSc Business Administration on a fee-paying option.

 Source: UGC